+The Phi Phi Islands offer a great diving destination in southern Thailand.
+The scenery from the surface is already stunning – colossal limestone monoliths rising straight from the sea and soaring to heights of more than 100 meters.
+Underwater, these towers shape a rugged, stunning environment for scuba divers.
 Other dive profiles include vertical walls that plunge from the surface to over 25 meters.
-On these walls, growing in every nook and cranny, are found a profusion of soft corals, large orange-colored fans, black corals, and long stringy sea whips.
+On these walls, growing in every nook and cranny, are found a profusion of soft corals, large orange-coloured fans, black corals, and long stringy sea whips.
 There are several unusual types of coral endemic to the waters surrounding the Phi Phi Islands, including a one-meter-high white coral bush that is shaped like a Christmas tree complete with little ornaments.

-Phi Phi Island Dive Sites
+Phi Phi Island dive sites

-A small submerged reef just east of Koh Phi Phi Leh and a excellent backup to Shark Point so if you are unlucky there, Garang Heng has a healthy reef with anemones, soft corals and of course, sharks.
+A small submerged reef just east of Koh Phi Phi Leh and an excellent backup to Shark Point so if you are unlucky there, Garang Heng has a healthy reef with anemones, soft corals and of course, sharks.

 Four pinnacles starting just below sea level and dropping down to around 30 metres characterise Hin Dot (Chimney Rocks) on Phi Phi Don's southern headlands.
 Often quite dark due to the volume of fish life above you, but some interesting marine life under the rocks near the bottom where several nurse sharks have been discovered.
 These enormous towers are famous for their large schools of fish.
 Other fish populations include groupers, pufferfish, lionfish, squid and bearded scorpionfish.

 Hin Pae is a relatively shallow dive site – 10 to 15 metres deep.
-Its shallow depth offers excellent snorkeling.
-Hin Pae is sometimes called Baby Shark Point, because even snorkellers have the opportunity to see different types of sharks.
+Its shallow depth offers excellent snorkelling.
+Hin Pae is sometimes called Baby Shark Point because even snorkellers have the opportunity to see different types of sharks.
 The main topography includes boulder and brain corals, with many holes and tunnels for moray eels to pass through.
 Soft and hard coral provide shelter for a rich variety of coral fish.
 Crabs, lobsters, angelfish, groupers, snappers and surgeonfish are also residents of this area.

 King Cruiser Wreck

-Built in Japan 30 years ago, King Cruiser was a comfortable catamaran-hull passenger-cruiser with 4 decks until she sank on the 4th May 1997 in near perfect weather conditions.
+Built in Japan 30 years ago, King Cruiser was a comfortable catamaran-hull passenger-cruiser with 4 decks until she sank on the 4th May 1997 in near-perfect weather conditions.
 An easy dive, King Cruiser has large openings that allow easy access to the spacious interior.
 The propellers (deepest point) rest 30 metres deep with the most interesting areas around the passenger decks between 10 and 20 metres.

 Koh Bida Nok & Kok Bida Nai